STOP SNORING!

 7. Who is doing these procedures?

-Stephen Hoskin is a doctor who studied at Otago University.
-He works as a general practitioner and has trained in minor surgical procedures including skin excisions and snore-ops.
-He works most days in Te Anau and does regular snore-op clinics in Queenstown and Dunedin.
+Stephen Hoskin is a doctor who studied at the University of Otago.
+He works as a general practitioner and has trained in minor surgical procedures including skin excisions and Snore-Ops.
+He works most days in Te Anau but does some Snore-Op clinics in Dunedin at the Mornington Health Centre.

 8. What if I've have previous surgery?

 People who have had previous surgery for snoring can still have the snore-op performed successfully.
-The snore-op is magnitudes less painful than traditional surgery such as uvulopalatopharyngoplasty (UPPP).
+The Snore-op is markedly less painful than traditional surgery such as uvulopalatopharyngoplasty (UPPP).

 9. What if I have sleep apnoea?

-Other questions and a more full explanation are available at www.snore-op.com or by emailing snoring@hoskin.net.nz
+Other questions, a more full explanation and video are available at http://www.snore.co.nz/ or by emailing snoring@hoskin.net.nz

 Assessing the effects of snoring